insightsengineering/covtracer-action/README.md

-It is preferred to add secret like `MY_PUBLIC_GITHUB_TOKEN` for repository or organization [(Managing encrypted secrets)](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)
-Related to avoid Github download limit set to `unathenticated account`.
+It is preferred to add secret like `MY_PUBLIC_GITHUB_TOKEN` for repository or organization [(Managing encrypted secrets)](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces) to avoid GitHub download limit being set to `unauthenticated account`.

 * `GITHUB_PAT`: